Canine Urinary Incontinence: Signs, Causes, Diagnosis & What to Do

 Behavioral issues, resulting from fear, excitement, stress or anxiety, may cause submissive urination, but this is not the same as incontinence resulting from a medical basis.

-It is also worthwhile to note that dog incontinence should not be confused with frequent urination which is often symptomatic of a disease such as diabetes, Cushing's, as well as liver or kidney related diseases.
+It is also worthwhile to note that dog incontinence should not be confused with frequent urination which is often symptomatic of a disease such as diabetes, Cushing's disease in dogs, as well as liver or kidney related diseases.

 Treatment Of Canine Urinary Incontinence